ayushrakesh/visinetra/README.markdown

 ## Future Enhancements

 - Add VLANs to segment the network (e.g., VLAN 10 for the subnet).
-- Implement a DNS server on Server1 using `bind9`.
 - Configure static routes for a multi-subnet setup (e.g., add a second subnet `192.168.70.0/24`).
 - Integrate more advanced monitoring (e.g., HTTP response times, latency).

-## Resume Impact

-- **Bullet**: “Automated a client-server network on Linux hosts using Ansible in a GNS3 environment, configuring Nginx, firewall rules, and monitoring with Telegraf/InfluxDB/Grafana, reducing setup time by 60%.”
-- **Interview Tip**: “I used Ansible to automate a network in GNS3, managing services and monitoring on Linux hosts, which improved my skills in network automation and observability.”

 ## License